 - Numerous VFR checkpoints for ease of location identification

 The backside, for use only by commercial air tour operators operating under specific authorization of the FAA, depicts color-coded, fixed-wing and rotary-wing routes and altitudes updated as requested by the FAA, 45 x 20 inches folded to 5 x 10 inches.
-This chart is updated as required.
+This chart is updated every 56 days.

 |Grand Canyon VFR Aeronautical Chart||VFRGC||1:250,000|